BobGerman/Ignite24-Labs/LAB-441/instructions.md

 1. Find **Product support** in the list of agents and select it to enter the immersive experience to chat directly with the agent.
 Notice that the conversation starters you defined in the manifest display in the user interface.

 !IMAGE[test-conversation-starters.png](instructions275666/test-conversation-starters.png)

+Close the browser to stop the debug session in Visual Studio Code.

 # Create a custom engine agent